 Neighbourhood planning is optional, not compulsory.
 There is no requirement for any community, parish or town council to undertake work on neighbourhood planning if they don’t want to.
 Where they choose to, local people can draw up either a plan, or a development order, or both.

 - With a Neighbourhood Development Order communities can grant planning permission for new buildings they want to see go ahead.
-Neighbourhood Development Orders will allow new homes and offices to be built without the developers having to apply for separate planning permission.
-A type of Neighbourhood Development Order is a Community Right to Build Order which allows community organisations to bring forward smaller-scale development on a specific site, without the need for planning permission.
+This order will allow new homes and offices to be built without the developers having to apply for separate planning permission.
+A type of order is a Community Right to Build Order which allows community organisations to bring forward smaller-scale development on a specific site, without the need for planning permission.
 Any benefit from development stays within the community to be used for the community's benefit, for example, to maintain affordable housing stock or to provide and maintain local facilities such as playgrounds and village halls.
 With a Neighbourhood Development Order communities can grant planning permission for new buildings they want to see go ahead.
 Neighbourhood Development Orders will allow new homes and offices to be built without the developers having to apply for separate planning permission.

 Locally produced guidance

-- A new Neighbourhood Planning Protocol (June 2014) has been developed to provide local communities with more certainty on the level of work that is likely to be involved in producing a neighbourhood plan, provide more detail on the process in terms of the requirements of the regulations and guidance and also includes additional information on the steps that would aid the production of a plan.
+- A Neighbourhood Planning Protocol (February 2018) has been developed to provide local communities with more certainty on the level of work that is likely to be involved in producing a neighbourhood plan, provide more detail on the process in terms of the requirements of the regulations and guidance and also includes additional information on the steps that would aid the production of a plan.
 This is available to view below.